 Deep inside, I’ve known that everything isn’t OK, but I kept pushing forward hoping that maybe things would be OK eventually.
 When I finally acknowledged that I wasn’t happy with the way things were, I was able to make changes.
 The freedom I gained from just acknowledging where I was at, was immense.Why do we waste so much energy pretending everything is OK?
 Click To Tweet

 3. I’m no longer allowing myself to stagnate – For too long I resisted change.
 Sure, I made some huge changes within my diet and lifestyle in order to feel better.
 But, there were other changes I resisted, allowing myself to fall into a rut, doing the same things day after day without asking where those things were taking me.
 Instead, I’m choosing to move, to do things, so that I can’t become stagnant.
-There are too many things I’ve not done for me to give up on life and accept that the place I am is where I will always be.Are you feeling stagnant?
-It's time to start moving....
+There are too many things I’ve not done for me to give up on life and accept that the place I am is where I will always be.How much energy do you waste fighting change?
 Click To Tweet

 4. I’m no longer taking things personally – or, at least I’m trying not to.
 It’s hard sometimes, and I find that the closer I am to people the easier it is to take their actions personally.